Introducing kids to downhill skiing

 What hills are good for beginners?

 This small hill is popular with young families because it is so close to Montreal, especially the West Island.
 The ski school starts teaching children at 3 years old.
-Private lessons are available, group lessons range from $270 to $320, depending on age and level.
+Private and group lessons are available.
 Children also have access to the hill’s “magic carpet”, which takes them just a short distance up the hill.
 There will also be a March break camp.
 Call 450-451-0000 or 514-990-1286 or visit ski.montrigaud.com.

 Mont Saint Bruno

 This South Shore mountain is another favourite of parents of young children because of its location; it is only about a 35-minute drive from Montreal.
-Private lessons are available, and group lessons for kids 4 to 5 cost $322; for kids 6 to 12, it is $295.
-It will cost less if you buy a pass that can be used outside class time.
+Private lessons are available as well as group lessons for kids 4 to 12.
 Call 450-653-3441 or visit skisaintbruno.ca.

 Ski Morin Heights

 Morin Heights, also in the Laurentians, offers free daycare service Wednesday to Sunday for children 18 months to 5 years for season pass holders and day visitors with purchase of a full day tickets (reservations required).
 Private and group lessons are available for kids from the age of 3.
-Courses run for 10 weeks and prices start at $279 and vary by age and time of day.
+Courses run for 10 weeks.
 Call 450-227-2020 or visit skimorinheights.com.